top of page

 Physical Abuse

-A non-accidental physical injury to a child caused by a parent, caregiver, or other person responsible for a child.
-This can include punching, beating, kicking, biting, shaking, throwing stabbing, choking, hitting (with a hand, stick, strap, or other object), burning, or otherwise causing physical harm.
+Physical abuse is a non-accidental physical injury to a child caused by a parent, caregiver, or other person responsible for a child.
+This can include punching, beating, kicking, biting, shaking, throwing, stabbing, choking, hitting (with a hand, stick, strap, or other object), burning, or otherwise causing physical harm.

 • Unexplained injuries such as burns, bites, bruises, broken bones, or black eyes